Only in Amerika: Music

 The music of Only in Amerika incorporates elements of hip-hop, hardcore punk and heavy metal.
-Johnny Loftus wrote that Only in Amerika is a "thrash-hop spew [which] takes cues from Anthrax, Korn, Dirty South, pre-acting career Ice-T, and the uncompromising Psychopathic Records collective."
+AllMusic's Johnny Loftus wrote that Only in Amerika is a "thrash-hop spew [which] takes cues from Anthrax, Korn, Dirty South, pre-acting career Ice-T, and the uncompromising Psychopathic Records collective."

 Lyrical themes

 Jared Gomes later revealed that the brash, offensive lyrical content was an intentional backlash against the more commercial and radio-friendly sound of Blackout, the band's previous album, which Gomes said was the product of Jive Records trying to shape the band into a mainstream act and shift its sound away from its punk rock roots.

 According to Gomes, "With Only in Amerika, I was trying to push buttons and provoke people.
 I was exercising my right to freedom of speech".

 Gomes expresses nationalist themes in the song "War", and elsewhere on the album, calling for retaliation against Al Qaeda for the 9/11 terrorist attacks.
 These sentiments are reiterated in the tracks "Wake Up" and lead single "Represent".
-In the bridge of the latter song, Jahred shouts-out John Hancock, Bob Marley, John F. Kennedy, and Malcolm X, among others.
-Lyrical themes on Only in Amerika primarily consist of sexual intercourse, clubbing, block parties, cannabis and Jägermeister consumption, angst, and lead rapper Jahred's resentment of pop-punk and censorship (namely that of the FCC and the "corporate faggots" at Jive), voicing his indignation toward the state of the music industry at large.
+In the bridge of the latter song, Gomes shouts-out John Hancock, Bob Marley, John F. Kennedy, and Malcolm X, among others.
+Lyrical themes on Only in Amerika primarily consist of sexual intercourse, clubbing, block parties, cannabis and alcohol consumption, angst, and lead rapper Jahred's resentment of pop-punk and censorship (namely that of the FCC and the "corporate faggots" at Jive Records), voicing his indignation toward the state of the music industry at large.

 Jahred also makes several pop culture references throughout the album's lyrics, particularly to the O. J. Simpson affair, Trench Coat Mafia, Nick Berg, Nancy Reagan, Shaq, Mary-Kate and Ashley.